 Briefly, the responsibilities of doggie foster care are as follows:

 - A foster home must provide a safe, secure, stable environment

 - Behavior and medial assessment done by the foster family and is critical to placement of the dog.
 It gives RDV the time to be sure that all the needs of a dog are met before they are put in homes.
 We must be sure that the dog is ready for his new owners

 - Most importantly, the love needed to nurture those dogs back to their happy, healthy selves.
 Some dogs require special care, such as post medical attention, increasing weight or strength, socializing, building trust, exercise, and fun.
 Some dogs just require you.

-RESCUE DOG VILLAGE handles all of the logistics of placing the dogs and covers all expenses for any necessary medical care.
+RESCUE DOG VILLAGE, INC. handles all of the logistics of placing the dogs and covers all expenses for any necessary medical care.

 Facts on Fostering

 If you have always wanted to do something about the horrific euthanasia rate at the shelters, but have not felt you were ready for a dog full time, fostering presents an opportunity to save lives on an ongoing basis.
 Many a fabulous match has been made for people who weren’t sure they were ready to commit to adopting one of our dogs, but who were sure they could provide temporary care and were willing to give it a try.

 Benefits & Commitments